mehdihasan/docker-playground/README.md

 sudo ls -al /var/lib/docker/volumes/
 ```

-do you want to test if file really writes to the host machine's location?
-TRY IT BY YOURSELF.
+do you want to test if file really writes to the host machine's location? _TRY IT BY YOURSELF_.

+## Working with secrets